BoundingBoxSoftware/Materialize/README.md

 - exr
 - bmp

-## Not implemented
+## Future Feature List
 - QuickSave - Will implement in settings, then you can set the folder to save the texture.
-This will be a persistent setting, that means you can close and open the program without lose the Quick Save path. *Planed for v0.4*.
+This will be a persistent setting, that means you can close and open the program without lose the Quick Save path. *Planned for .41*
-- Copy to clipboard. *Planed for v0.4*.
+- Copy to clipboard.
-- Move to LW Pipeline (for hd pipeline look at https://github.com/maikramer/Materialize)
+- New UI*Planned for .50*
+- Make Old UI to Scale *Planned for .40*
+- Ability to invert maps *Planned for .41*
+- Ability to bake AO into Diffuse Map *Planned for .40*
+- Add Texture Presets for Unreal Unity and Cryengine *Planned for .41*